Whether you allow your treasured Maine Coon cat outside, or not, is a hotly debated subject in the cat world.

 Do Maine Coons Need To Go Outside?

 There are many benefits supporting the argument that Maine Coons should be allowed to roam freely outdoors.

 Here are just a few factors to consider:

-Letting them outside reducing the risk of them developing this disease, since the outdoor world gives them the chance to exercise regularly.
+Letting them outside reduces the risk of them developing this disease since the outdoor world gives them the chance to exercise regularly.

 2. Well Being

-The best way for your Maine to live a long and healthy life, is to allow them outside, where there are ample scents, tastes and fun for your cat to enjoy.
+The best way for your Maine to live a long and healthy life is to allow them outside, where there are ample scents, tastes, and fun for your cat to enjoy.

 3. Litter Tray

 With the best will in the world, and even if you use a contained litter tray, children will always be in danger of touching litter that the cat has unknowingly carried through into the house.
-Why take the chance?

 Maine Coons that are allowed to explore the outside world, are less likely to scratch your house furniture, i.e. sofas or tables.

 This is a desirable result should your Maine Coon have eaten something that disagrees with their stomachs.

 1. Road Traffic